sealldeveloper/incredibox-downloads-index/TRANSLATION_REFERENCE.md

 - `pullrequest`: Text for the hyperlink that takes to the JDM GitHub webpage
 - `guide`: Title for the section explaining how difficulties work
 - `guideexplanations`: Sentence introducing the guide
-- `guideeasy`: Short sentence explaining what "easy" means
+- `guidedownloadable`: Short sentence explaining what "downloadable" means
-- `guidemedium`: Short sentence explaining what "medium" means
+- `guidepartially`: Short sentence explaining what "partially" means
-- `guidehard`: Short sentence explaining what "hard" means
+- `guideunfinished`: Short sentence explaining what "unfinished" means
-- `guidelimited`: Short sentence explaining what "limited availability" means
+- `guidelost`: Short sentence explaining what "lost availability" means
-- `guideimpossible`: Short sentence explaining what "impossible" means
+- `guideunavailable`: Short sentence explaining what "unavailable" means
 - `extension_browser`: Title for the section explaining about the Chrome/Firefox browser extensions
 - `extensionguide`: Sentence introducing the extension section
 - `extensionp1`: Explains what the extensions do